Visiting San Francisco on a budget? Here are the best free things to do.

 - Hardly Strictly Bluegrass (October)

-Can you think of any other fun free things to do in San Francisco?
+Can you think of other fun, free things to do in San Francisco?
 Did we miss anything?

 “Discovery consists not of seeking new lands but in seeing with new eyes” – M. Proust